Abstract

 Specific Scope and Aspects of Care

-Specific conditions that Degenerative cervical myelopathies: Spondylosis/osteophytosis Disc degeneration Disc herniation/bulging Hypertrophy of the ligamentum flavum Ossification of the posterior longitudinal ligament Calcification of the spinal ligaments Degenerative spondylolisthesis Facet hypertrophy Facet joint instability Subluxation
+Specific conditions that are covered in this guideline include Degenerative cervical myelopathies: Spondylosis/osteophytosis Disc degeneration Disc herniation/bulging Hypertrophy of the ligamentum flavum Ossification of the posterior longitudinal ligament Calcification of the spinal ligaments Degenerative spondylolisthesis Facet hypertrophy Facet joint instability Subluxation

-Specific conditions that Other compressive myelopathies: Spinal epidural abscess Spinal epidural hematoma Syringomyelia Chiari malformation Spinal tumors Spinal cord tumors Noncompressive myelopathies: Traumatic spinal cord injury (including central cord syndrome) Spinal cord infarction Inflammatory and immune myelopathies (eg, multiple sclerosis, rheumatoid arthritis) Radiation myelopathy Infection Amyotrophic lateral sclerosis Radiculopathy Peripheral nerve entrapment Congenital hypermobility syndromes
+Specific conditions that are not covered in this guideline include Other compressive myelopathies: Spinal epidural abscess Spinal epidural hematoma Syringomyelia Chiari malformation Spinal tumors Spinal cord tumors Noncompressive myelopathies: Traumatic spinal cord injury (including central cord syndrome) Spinal cord infarction Inflammatory and immune myelopathies (eg, multiple sclerosis, rheumatoid arthritis) Radiation myelopathy Infection Amyotrophic lateral sclerosis Radiculopathy Peripheral nerve entrapment Congenital hypermobility syndromes

 The following aspects of care are addressed in this guideline: Effectiveness and safety of nonsurgical treatment for DCM.
 Effectiveness and safety of surgical treatment for DCM.
 The role of preoperative myelopathy severity and duration of symptoms on treatment outcomes.
 When is the optimal time to operate?
 Should patients with mild myelopathy be treated surgically?
 Monitoring and management strategies for nonmyelopathic patients with evidence of cord compression.
 What patients are at a high risk of myelopathy development?

-Specific treatments or aspects of care that The differential diagnosis of DCM.
+Specific treatments or aspects of care that are not addressed in this guideline include: The differential diagnosis of DCM.
 Relative efficacy, effectiveness, and safety of anterior versus posterior surgery.
 Relative efficacy, effectiveness, and safety of laminoplasty versus laminectomy with fusion.
 Use of neuroprotective agents such as methylprednisolone or riluzole.
 Novel imaging and diagnostic techniques.
 Diagnostic tools to quantify impairment.

 Relevant Definitions